 - The Center Cannot Hold (a university professor with schizophrenia)

-5. Stress or Trauma Before the Onset of Chronic Illness.
 Chronic diseases often start within days or months of a stressful or traumatic event.
-People who develop chronic conditions also often have a history of more trauma than their healthy counterparts in the years prior.
-The varying delay between exposure and onset of symptoms is also seen in trauma and PTSD as well as in many chronic illnesses, where it is often referred to as a “latency period.”
-The literature also finds that stress increase our susceptibility to infections, which are common triggers for many people who develop a chronic illnesses yet for whom treatment of the infection does not lead to recovery.
+People who develop chronic conditions often have a history of more trauma than their healthy counterparts in the years prior.
+The varying delay between exposure and onset of symptoms is also seen in trauma and PTSD.
+It is often referred to as a “latency period.”
+The literature also finds that stress increases our susceptibility to infections, which are common triggers for many people who develop a chronic illnesses yet for whom treatment of the infection does not lead to recovery.

 I had never considered that experiences before the onset of my symptoms could have affected me until I learned about trauma.
 Once I looked with an inquiring mind, the events in my own life were hard to miss.